besho58/WeaZard-App/README.md

 # WeaZard-App
 A simple weather forecast web app, currently under development ✨

+## Wanna test it ?

-You can test it at (weazard-app.netlify.app "Weazard-App")
+You can test it at [weazard-app.netlify.app "Weazard-App"]